romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 );
 ```

-With the help of repos, the controller code became more than twice shorter,
+With the help of repositories, the controller code became more than twice shorter,
-each repo method can be reused individually in other controllers or other repos,
+each repo method can be reused individually in other controllers or other repositories,
 the code became easy to read and grasp.

-## create article
+## create an article

-Here are the test for creating article:
+Here is the test for creating an article:

 ```ts
 // src/app/article/article.controller.test.ts